CRoP: Context-wise Robust Static Human-Sensing Personalization: Experiments

 This work employs four real-world human-sensing datasets to demonstrate the empirical efficacy of CRoP, two of which are associated with health applications.
 First, the PERCEPT-R dataset has been used for binary classification for predicting the correctness of /\rotatebox[origin=c]{180}{r}/ sounds in automated speech therapy application \cite{benway-and-preston}.
-In order to leverage this dataset for our personalization evaluation, we collaborated with clinical experts to identify and acquire annotations of $16$ participants who had correct and incorrect pronunciations of /\rotatebox[origin=c]{180}{r}/ sound at pre-treatment (baseline-phase) and during different treatment phases.
 Additionally, we use the Stress Sensing dataset \cite{stress-sensing} collected using a psycho-physiological wrist-band, named Empatica E4 \citep{empatica}.
 To further demonstrate the efficacy of CRoP, we incorporate two benchmark human-sensing datasets, which include data from the same individuals across multiple contexts: WIDAR \citep{WIDAR-dataset} and ExtraSensory \citep{Extrasensory-dataset}.
 Specifically, we employ WIDAR for a 6-class classification focusing on gesture recognition using WiFi signals, and ExtraSensory for binary classification related to human activity recognition using accelerometer and gyroscope readings.
-A detailed discussion about the datasets and models, hyperparameters, compute resources and instructions to access code are provided in Appendix A.
+Details on the datasets, preprocessing for personalized evaluations, and generic model training are discussed below.

+\emph{PERCEPT-R:} The data used in this study come from corpus version v2.2.2 \cite{benway-and-preston}, which consist of single-word speech audio collected during clinical trials involving children with speech sound disorders affecting /\rotatebox[origin=c]{180}{r}/, along with age-matched peers with typical speech.
+The full corpus contains 179,076 labeled utterances representing 662 single-rhotic words and phrases.
+Each audio file is paired with a ground-truth label representing listener judgments of rhoticity, derived by averaging binary ratings (0 = derhotic, 1 = fully rhotic) from multiple listeners.

+To use this dataset for our personalization evaluation, we collaborated with clinical experts to identify and acquire annotations of $16$ participants who had correct and incorrect pronunciations of /\rotatebox[origin=c]{180}{r}/ sound at pre-treatment (baseline-phase) and during different treatment phases.
+The evaluation treats pre-treatment data as available context data, while data from other treatment phases serve as unseen context data.

+\emph{WIDAR:} WIDAR is a gesture recognition dataset collected using off-the-shelf WiFi links (one transmitter and at least three receivers).
+17 users performed 15 gestures across different rooms and torso orientations.
+The channel state information is collected from these devices with amplitude noises and phase offsets removed as a preprocessing step.
+The two contexts used for the current work are decided based on the orientations of the torso data and room ID.
+Room 1 is a classroom with a number of objects (e.g., desks and chairs) in it, and Room 2 is a nearly empty hallway.
+The dissimilar data distributions can be attributed to the differences in the amount of interruptions in WiFi signals.
+We followed the same normalization methods as \citet{Z-score}.